-September 11, 2024
+November 13, 2024

-Present: Rubosky, Holmes, Mayernick, Administrator Reed and Zoning Inspector Moraco.
-Visitors: T. Wilson (.
-Absent: D'Amicone and Newcomb.
+Present: Rubosky, D'Amicone, Holmes, Mayernick, Administrator Reed and Zoning Inspector Moraco.
+Visitors: T. Wilson and J. Fell.
+Absent: Holmes and Newcomb.

-The meeting was called to order by Chair Rubosky at 7:02 p.m.
+The meeting was called to order by Chair Rubosky at 7:12 p.m.

-Minutes: Minutes from the September meeting were reviewed.
-Approved with a change in Dock Maintenance section to reflect seawalls - not "bulkheads": Motion by Hodun; seconded by Mayernick.
+Minutes: Minutes from the October meeting were reviewed.
+Motion by Mayernick; seconded by Hodun.
 Carried.